Time for the first real image quality improvement in ML history

 - See also: ADTG and CMOS discussionWarning

 This code changes low-level sensor parameters.
 In the technical doc you can see how this method messes with the feedback loop for optical black, for example.
-Therefore, it's safe to assume it can fry the sensor or do other nasty things.
-My 5D3 is still alive after roughly one week of playing with this, but that's not a guarantee.
+Since the original implementation, many people have tried it (including timelapse), with very few side effects reported (e.g. more hot pixels than usual on long exposures).
+However, that's not a guarantee.

 We don't pay for repairs.
 Use it at your own risk.